Local WorK Group

 Representatives from the NRCS, SWCD, SWCC, County Commissioners, and

-U of I Extension Officers are invited to attend.
+U of I Extension Officers are invited to attend along with interested conservation agencies and landowners.

 Meeting Minutes and Agendas will be posted as they are available within Idaho Open Meeting Laws.